MWilliams99/java-Software2-fall2020/ProjectRequirements.md

 3. Add scheduling functionalities to the GUI-based application by doing the following:

-  3a.
-Write code that enables the user to add, update, and delete appointments.
+  3. a Write code that enables the user to add, update, and delete appointments.
 The code should also include the following functionalities:
 - A contact name is assigned to an appointment using a drop-down menu or combo box.
 - A custom message is displayed in the user interface with the Appointment_ID and type of appointment canceled.
 - The Appointment_ID is auto-generated and disabled throughout the application.